punctuationmarks/Dossier/thots.md

 (tried flex and grid and it's not working, need research)

+The color scheme does not stay permanent, lookig into cookies for this

+The new cooler looking button is on the different branch, needs small polishing

+Javscript is written mostly in ES5, needs to be refactored into ES6 (plus you'll get to learn the bigger differences)

 https://github.com/CoreyMSchafer/code_snippets/tree/master/Django_Blog

 have the css be universal, meaning keep it on the root html tags